Wang Shuo: Background

-Wang Shuo grew up in an army compound in Beijing.
+Wang grew up in an army compound in Beijing.
 His family was of Manchu ancestry.
 When he was an adolescent, his parents were sent to the countryside as part of the Cultural Revolution, leaving him and his brother alone in Beijing among other children whose parents were also away.
-He joined the navy as a medical assistant where he spent four years.
-He later pursued a career as a writer.
-Many lines from his works have become popular slang.
-Recently, Wang turned down an offer from Francis Ford Coppola's production company.
-In 2007, Wang Shuo became active once again and went on many talk shows.
-His latest novel earned at three dollars per character (?), a total of 3.65 million RMB.
-This was a record high in Chinese publishing history.
+He joined the navy as a medical assistant, where he spent four years before pursuing a career as a writer.